-Lloyds Banking Group, and the Company, have a zero-tolerance attitude towards modern slavery in its supply chains.
-Lloyds Banking Group's Modern Slavery and Human Trafficking Statement and Human Rights Policy Statement are published on its website and cover all its subsidiary companies, including the Company which is required to publish an annual statement, and sets out the steps taken to prevent modern slavery in Lloyds Banking Group's business and supply chains.
+Lloyds Banking Group's Modern Slavery & Human Trafficking Statement and Human Rights Policy Statement are published on its website and cover all its subsidiary companies, including the Company.
+These documents set out the steps taken to prevent modern slavery in Lloyds Banking Group's business and supply chains.